-themselves.
-Open to: 9

-Credit: 2 PW English/2 PW History
+Classification: Honors Prerequisite: None Open to: 9 Credit: 2 PW English/2 PW History

-This course offers in interdisciplinary study of the history, literature, and culture of societies throughout the history of the world, while exploring the essential questions of the human condition.
+This course offers interdisciplinary study of the history, literature, and culture of societies throughout the history of the world, while exploring the essential questions of the human condition.
 The course emphasizes reading, writing, and critical thinking through the textual analysis of literature and primary historical documents, modern research techniques, and oral presentation.
-Student will receive .5 weighted credit for Honors English, and .5 weighted credit for World History.
-It is intended to provide extra support for students who would like to challenge themselves and enroll in an honors-level course, although they have not been a part of the honors program in the past.
+Students will receive .5 weighted credit for Honors English, and .5 weighted credit for World History.
+It is intended for strong English and Social Studies students, though having been in a previous honors class is not a prerequisite.
 This course requires a two-period block of time and is team- taught and will satisfy the freshman English and social studies requirement.